Brianeyugn/meme-generator-web-server/README.md

 Note that we start with the parent directory since we intend for the server to be run inside `build/`.

+API handlers work similarly to static ones.
+The URL location is specified after the `location` keyword, and the local directory is specified with the `root` keyword.
+This local directory will store JSON files that users can upload, read, modify, and delete.

-Echo and 404 handlers do not need any information in their subconfigs.
+Echo, error, and health handlers do not need any information in their subconfigs.

 ### For Production